arnaud4d/documentation/docs/API/4DNetkit.md

 > More features compatible with service mode will be available in the future.

-# Tutorial : Authenticate to the Microsoft Graph API in signedIn mode with 4D Netkit, and send an email using the SMTP Transporter class
+# Tutorial: Authenticate to the Microsoft Graph API and send an email with SMTP

 ## Objectives